-Raffles
+o Raffles

-- Chapters are limited to charitable giving raffle laws depending on their own state - The raffle prize cannot be cash.
+- Chapters are limited to one raffle per year. - The raffle prize cannot be cash.

-How we can help
+• How we can help

 - o Provide mailings based on your chapter category - Provide weekly email updates to both members and non-members (number of emails determined by chapter category) - Chapters are covered under the Texas Exes liability insurance.
-If you need proof of insurance, please request it through Texas Exes. - Provide nametags - Banners - Groups can order banners through the Texas Exes. - Send requests to Texas Exes. - The chapter/network is responsible for the cost. - A standard 2 x 4 banner runs approximately \$50. - Serve as a sounding board for chapter ideas and a resource to help insure the success of the event.
+If you need proof of insurance, please request it through Texas Exes. - o Provide nametags - o Banners - Groups can order banners through the Texas Exes. - Send requests to Texas Exes. - The chapter/network is responsible for the cost. - A standard 2 x 6 banner runs approximately \$50. - Serve as a sounding board for chapter ideas and a resource to help insure the success of the event.